kss-pc-club/KSS-Browser/README.md

 ## What's this?

-A Browser using Electron for KSS School Festival 2020.
+A Browser using Electron for KSS School Festival 2020.<br>
+For Windows only.

 ## How to Compile & Use